Posts - Bill - HR 4049 Employer-Directed Skills Act

 house 06/17/2025 - 119th Congress

-We are working to create employer-directed skills accounts that enable businesses to invest directly in training programs tailored to their specific needs, ensuring workers gain the right skills while increasing their chances of employment.
-This legislation aims to improve workforce development by fostering stronger partnerships between employers and training providers.
+We are working to create employer-directed skills accounts that help businesses invest in training programs tailored to their needs, ensuring workers gain relevant skills with employer commitment to hire upon completion.
+This aims to strengthen connections between job seekers and employers while sharing training costs for greater workforce development.

 Congress.gov